Control and Estimation of Vehicle Dynamics

 Period: January 2007 - 2012

-Summary: Introduction of vehicle dynamics control systems (ABS, TCS, ESP, ARC, CDC. etc.) leads to substantial improvements in vehicle safety for critical manoeuvres, ride comfort, and handling performance.
+Summary: The introduction of vehicle dynamics control systems (ABS, TCS, ESP, ARC, CDC, etc.) leads to substantial improvements in vehicle safety during critical maneuvers, ride comfort, and handling performance.
 Commercial solutions of these systems are based on traditional ABS hydraulic-brake actuators.
-Development and application of new actuators, such as active steering, active differential, and active suspension have led to intensifying the research activities with the aim of further improvements of vehicle dynamics control performance.
-Control system requires knowledge of various vehicle dynamics quantities, whose measurements are often difficult or expensive.
+The development and application of new actuators, such as active steering, active differential, and active suspension, have intensified research activities aimed at further improving vehicle dynamics control performance.
+Control systems require knowledge of various vehicle dynamics quantities, whose measurements are often difficult or expensive.
 It is, therefore, necessary to develop precise vehicle dynamics estimators.
-The development of the controllers and estimators relies on mathematical models of vehicle dynamics.
-These models need to have simple structure which faithfully describes basic vehicle dynamics modes.
+The development of controllers and estimators relies heavily on mathematical models of vehicle dynamics.
+These models need to have a simple structure that faithfully describes basic vehicle dynamics modes.

-The proposed models, estimators and controllers are planned to be verified by computer simulation and experiment.
-The experimental verifications will be carried out by using the present Faculty's test vehicle with an in-wheel electrical servo-motor.
-Depending on available financial resources, the vehicle would be extended with a direct drive for steering, as well as with many advanced tyre and vehicle dynamics sensors.
+The proposed models, estimators, and controllers are planned to be verified through computer simulations and experimental methods.
+The experimental verification will be carried out using the Faculty's existing test vehicle, which features an in-wheel electrical servo-motor.
+Depending on the available financial resources, the vehicle could be upgraded with a direct drive for steering and several advanced tire and vehicle dynamics sensors.

-The research results can found direct applications in automotive industry, and also in railway-vehicle and overall transportation industries.
-The research should give a contribution to global efforts for increasing the transportation safety.
+The research results could have direct applications in the automotive industry, as well as in the railway vehicle and broader transportation industries.
+The research is expected to contribute to global efforts to increase transportation safety.